oat-sa/taohub-articles/articles/Frontend/events-model.md

 ![events model](resources/events-model.png)

-Events does not have to be registered prior being able to use them: an *eventified* object can trigger any events, even if no *listener* is bound to it, and a client can listen to any events, even if the listened to event is never triggered.
+Events don't have to be registered prior being able to use them: an *eventified* object can trigger any events, even if no *listener* is bound to it, and a client can listen to any events, even if the listened to event is never triggered.
 This way it is possible to extend the API without having to